Rotary and IMPACT in Partnership

 - Join together with other Clubs in your District to sponsor a whole project to ‘take the hospital to the people’

 - Spread the word about our work by giving talks to other Clubs in your area

-- The skills of surgeons in certain specialisms and other medical professionals are often needed should appropriately experienced Rotarians be willing to volunteer their time for short sabbaticals overseas
+- Volunteer your skills ( surgeons in certain specialisms and other medical professionals are often needed – get in touch for more details)

 Peter L. Offer, President 2006-2007, Rotary International in Great Britain and Ireland